lukifer23/IRISStar/Readme.md

 - Text To Speech: Support for Text-to-Speech functionality.
 - Speech To Text: Support for Speech-to-Text functionality.
 - Default Model Selection: Set a default model to load automatically on startup.

+## Security & Privacy

+- All model inference is performed locally on your device; no prompts or responses are sent to external servers.
+- User data and chat history remain on the device and are not collected or transmitted.
+- Network access is only required for downloading models.
+Once models are installed, the app can run fully offline.

 ## GPU Backends (Vulkan/OpenCL) on Android